sriramlab/FastKAST/README.md

 The detailed statistics used to generate the main table and the Venn diagram of the paper are provided in the `Data` folder

 ✅ Efficient multi-traits analysis (Sep 30, 2024)
+✅ Refactor the function into class (Dec 28, 2024)